 Right to object to automated decisions

-We sometimes use systems to make automated decisions based on your personal information if this is necessary to fulfil a contract with you, or if you gave us consent to do so.
+We sometimes use systems to make automated decisions based on your personal information if this is necessary to fulfill a contract with you, or if you gave us consent to do so.
 You have the right to object to such automated decisions (for example requiring a new passport copy if the one we on file for you as representative of your company is no longer valid) and ask for an actual person to make the decision instead.

 Right to restrict processing